rcky844/knowledge-handbook/Biology/Biotechnology/Genetic engineering/Recombinant DNA technology.md

 	- *Ligation*: Gene of interest is inserted into an open plasmid, joined together with the help of <span style="color: skyblue">DNA ligase</span>, acting like molecular glue.
 	- Resulting DNA molecule is called a <span style="color: skyblue">recombinant plasmid</span>.

+#### Process via bacteriophages
+//TODO: import pics

+- Gene of interest is inserted into the DNA of a bacteriophage.
+- The bacteriophage will be injected into the bacterium along with the bacteriophage DNA, and integrates into the bacterial chromosome.
 #### Applications
 > [!tip]
 > An organism that contains genes from another species is called a <u>transgenic organism</u>, or a <u>genetically modified organism (GMO)</u>.